Lines in the plane with the $L_1$ metric: Counting degrees---there are many lines

 Let us consider the directed graph $G$ on the vertex set $X$, where the edges are the red and blue arrows.
 This graph might have some isolated vertices.
 In Section~\ref{sec:isolated}, we defined a mapping $f$ that assigns a pair $(s_a,\mbox{red})$ or $(s_a,\mbox{blue})$ to each isolated $a$, where $s_a$ is a point located close to $a$ and the second entry denotes the color of the two arrows ending in $s_a$ that are assigned to this $a$.
 We have also shown that this mapping is injective.

-Let $c$ be the number of isolated vertices.
-We have $c$ pairs $(a,s_a)$, and each pair has at least two arrows ending in $s_a$ associated with it.
-The pairs may overlap (namely we may have $s_a=s_b$ for distinct isolated vertices $a$ and $b$), but the pairs of arrows are pairwise disjoint.
-If $I$ is the set of isolated vertices, the set $A:=I\cup \{s_a; a\in I\}$ has at most $2c$ vertices, and
+Let $u$ be the number of isolated vertices.
+We have $u$ pairs $(a,s_a)$, and each pair has at least two arrows ending in $s_a$ associated with it.
+The pairs may overlap (namely we may have $s_a=s_b$ for distinct isolated vertices $a$ and $b$), but we have already shown that the pairs of arrows are pairwise disjoint.
+If $I$ is the set of isolated vertices, the set $U:=I\cup \{s_a; a\in I\}$ has at most $2u$ vertices, and

 As before, let $(a_i,b_i)$ and $(c_i,d_i)$ for $i\in \{1,\dots,k\}$ be the coinciding red and blue arrows.
-Let $B:=\{a_1,\dots,a_k,b_1,\dots,b_k\}$.
-We have shown in Section~\ref{sec:distinct} that each vertex in $B$ has outdegree at least 2.
-We have $|A\cup B|\leq 2c+2k$, so $C:=X\setminus (A\cup B)$ has size at least $n-2c-2k$.
-The vertices outside $A$ and $B$ have at least one arrow starting or ending in them.
+Let $V:=\{a_1,\dots,a_k,c_1,\dots,c_k\}$.
+We have shown in Section~\ref{sec:distinct} that each vertex in $V$ has outdegree at least 2.
+We have $|U\cup V|\leq 2u+2k$, so $W:=X\setminus (U\cup V)$ has size at least $n-2u-2k$.
+The vertices outside $U$ and $V$ have at least one arrow starting or ending in them.
 We have

 Now delete the arrow $(a_i,b_i)$ for each $i=1,\dots,k$.
-This modified graph $G'$ has $|E(G')|\geq n$.
+This modified graph $G'$ has $2|E(G')|\geq n$.
 It follows that $G'$ has at least $n/2$ arrows, each corresponding to a distinct line of the original metric space. \end{proof}